 FEquity regards done what ought to be done

 This maxim means that when individuals are required, by their agreements or by law to have done some act of legal significance, Equity will regard it as having been done as it ought to have, even before it has actually happened.
-This makes possible the legal phenomenon of Only the registered members can see the link.
-Register here.
+This makes possible the legal phenomenon of equitable conversion.
 Sometime this is phrased as "equity regards as done what should have been done."

 The consequences of this maxim, and of equitable conversion, are significant in their bearing on the risk of loss in transactions.
-When parties enter a contract for a sale of Only the registered members can see the link.
-Register here, the buyer is deemed to have obtained an equitable right that becomes a legal right only after the deal is completed.
+When parties enter a contract for a sale of real property, the buyer is deemed to have obtained an equitable right that becomes a legal right only after the deal is completed.

 Due to his equitable interest in the outcome of the transaction, the buyer who suffers a breach may then be entitled to the equitable remedy of specific performance (although not always, see below).
 It also is reflected in how his damages are measured if he pursues a legal, substitutionary remedy instead of an equitable remedy.
 At law, he is entitled to the value at the time of breach, whether it has appreciated, or depreciated.